Negotiate & Settle Debts - Restructure Obligations

 My services are designed for businesses that have valuable relationships, that value their reputations, and that want to keep operating, and that are affected by various areas of the economy and a variety of financial factors.

 You need not wait until it's too late.
-If you think you may begin to fall behind on future obligations, such as leases, loans, contracts, or payables, call today to devise a plan for reaching out to other parties to renegotiate terms before things become a problem.
+If you think you may begin to fall behind on future obligations, such as leases, loans, contracts, or payables, call today to devise a plan for reaching out to other parties to renegotiate terms, in writing, before things become a problem.

 If you want the business experience and legal skills to handle debt and business challenges properly, I look forward to talking with you.